contactsimonwilson/PubRemote/docs/quick-start.md

         - For "Invert Y", you may check or uncheck this to flip the direction of the Y axis input.
         - View the graph for testing and save your calibration.
 4. Pair the remote to your VESC Express by following the [Pairing Instructions](#pairing-instructions)
+5. Ensure you've completed the [Package Side Setup](#package-side-setup-refloat)
-5. Go ride!
+6. Go ride!

-## Pairing Instructions
+## VESC Express to Pubmote Pairing Instructions

 To ensure you can get your PubRemote paired and running, follow these simple steps after you have your Pubmote hardware assembled and have flashed the latest Pubmote software to your ESP32: